whiplashomega/elthelas2/data/creatures/howling-hatred-initiate.markdown

 ***Dagger.*** Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.

-Howling Hatred initiates are attracted by the cult’s philosophy of non-attachment and the rejection of material things, unaware of the cult’s true nature.